Senior Safety Tips to Keep Loved Ones Secure This Winter

 Maintain carbon monoxide detectors

 According to the Centers for Disease Control and Prevention, carbon monoxide poisoning causes an average of 430 deaths per year in the United States.
-The , which is why having detectors in place is one of the most vital senior safety tips.
+The highest rates are among people aged 65 and older, which is why having detectors in place is one of the most vital senior safety tips.
 As the weather grows cold and furnaces are being used daily, it's important carbon monoxide detectors are functioning properly.
 Test detectors to ensure they function and install fresh batteries, as needed.

 Make entrances safer to navigate